CHLSS

 Are siblings who were not adopted from Korea also welcome on the tour?

 Yes!
 In addition to Korean adoptees, Tour Korea welcomes families traveling with birth children as well as adopted children from countries other than Korea.
-Sometimes the Korean adoptee is a parent traveling with his/her children, or an adult traveling with a spouse, grandparent, or other relatives.
+Sometimes the Korean adoptee is a parent traveling with their children, or an adult traveling with a spouse, grandparent, other relatives, or a close friend.
+Again, we recommend that all travelers are at least 13 years of age.

 Meet Waiting Children